 - Post-Secondary Plans:

-- Make a list of the requirements and deadlines (e.g. high school courses and marks, essay, etc.).
+- Make a list of the requirements and deadlines (e.g., high school courses and marks, essay, etc.)

-- The WGSS Counselling & Careers Website – Post-Secondary Section has direct links to institutions in the BC Colleges/Universities Section or to other Canadian Universities Section
+- The WGSS Counselling & Careers website – Post-Secondary Section has direct links to institutions in the BC Colleges/Universities Section or to other Canadian Universities Section

 - Limited Enrolment Programs – KPU and UFV applications open on October 1.
 Some limited enrollment programs fill within the first couple of days; nursing often is filled within the first hour.

 - Grad Info + PSI Info: Capstone teachers will be providing their students with information on how to check graduation credits and apply to universities/colleges, and help students create an account with the Student Transcript Service.
-The WGSS Counselling and Careers Website – Transcript also has a PowerPoint and Help Videos which walk students through the steps of setting up an account.

-- Students are encouraged to keep checking the District Scholarship Database for information about scholarships they may wish to apply for: District Scholarship Database
+- Students are encouraged to keep checking the District Scholarship Database for information about scholarships that they may wish to apply for: District Scholarship Database

 - StudentTranscriptService – is a Ministry of Education website which allows students to order transcripts

 - All Grade 12 students must create a BCeID account.
-Capstone Teachers will work with students on how to do this during Capstone classes.

 - Letter of Reference: If you require a reference letter from your teacher, coach or counsellor, please be respectful and provide them with at least 3 weeks’ notice and a copy of your Student Profile.
 [Request for Reference Form is available on the District Scholarship Site]

 - US Applicants: US post-secondary institutions generally have an application deadline of December 1 (but some institutions have a November 1 deadline).
-US institutions start offering admission confirmation by January 15; therefore research early and get all your documents in order well before the deadline (e.g. you will need a transcript of your Gr.
+US institutions start offering admission confirmation by January 15; therefore, research early and get all your documents in order well before the deadline (e.g., you will need a transcript of your Gr.
 9-12 marks and possibly a SAT or ACT score); allow a minimum of two weeks’ notice for counsellor’s report and letters of reference from the counsellor for your US application.
 Please do not leave this to the last minute and ask your counsellor to be writing the recommendation just before the Christmas break.

-- Apply for Major Entrance Scholarships
+- Prepare for Major Entrance Scholarships now

 - Local and District Scholarship Application and the District Authority Awards Application will be available on the WGSS website the first week in December WGSS Counselling & Careers: Scholarships